veraison/docs/demo/cca/manual-end-to-end.md

 cocli corim submit --corim-file=data/cbor/corim-cca.cbor --api-server="http://localhost:8888/endorsement-provisioning/v1/submit" --media-type="application/corim-unsigned+cbor; profile=http://arm.com/cca/ssd/1"
 ```

-The REST frontend should return a success status.
+The REST frontend should return a success (`200` this indicates HTTP OK) status.

-The success of post API status can be noticed in console logs of front end (provisioning-service) likewise below...
+The success of post API status can be noticed in console logs of the frontend (provisioning-service) as below...

 `[GIN] 2022/09/09 - 17:39:55 | 200 | 49.977785ms | 127.0.0.1 | POST "/endorsement-provisioning/v1/submit"`